Employment (album): Background

-It was Kaiser Chiefs themselves that chose to work with producer Stephen Street.
+It was the Kaiser Chiefs themselves that chose to work with producer Stephen Street.
 According to Street he had been introduced to Nick Hodgson after an Ordinary Boys gig in which Kaiser Chiefs were the support act.
 Hodgson gave Street a demo CD and said that they would love to work with him.
 The band's new label B-Unique suggested they try a test session with Street.
 In mid-August 2004 they visited the producer at a basement studio space at Olympic Studios he was renting with engineer Cenzo Townsend and recorded "I Predict a Riot".

 According to manager James Sandom in an interview with HitQuarters, the album was recorded in a rush because the band were under very tight time constraints and touring at the time.
 As a result, they did not have enough time to get to know Stephen Street and relax in his company.
 The motorbike that appears at the beginning of "Saturday Night" is owned and 'played' by Graham Coxon.
 The sleeve notes read "Graham Coxon's motorbike, (1935 Kaiser 'Chief' 750cc Manx TT Works Racer) appears courtesy of Transcopic Records".
 "Caroline, Yes" is named in reference to The Beach Boys' song "Caroline, No".
 The track's original working title was called "Hail to the Chief", according to Kaiser Chiefs' book A Record of Employment.

 A DVD titled Enjoyment, featuring music videos and live performances of the album's songs, was also released.